Call Recording Kit Installation

 For those who are interested in configuring a simple analog recorder on their own or for prospective resellers reference, I will walk you through the process step by step with pictures along the way.
-If you plan to purchase a complete system but still want to do wiring on your own simply, skip to step 10.

 When purchasing our Versadial Recording Kit option, you have elected to provide your own PC server to host Versadial recording software and recording card(s) (if applicable).
 Please see the specifications below to ensure your PC server will meet our minimum requirements.

 - Operating system Windows 7, to 10 Professional, or Server 2008 to 2016 R2 (64-bit recommended)

 - Intel CPU (recommend Intel Core i5, 3.0GHz or better)

 - 4 GB Ram (recommend 8 GB and up)

 - 2 Hard drives or 1 single drive partitioned.
 1st partition to hold OS, 2nd disk partition for data (the recordings)

 - Drive space depends on needs.
 (500 GB = 83,000 channel hours)